-Psychosis can be caused by a mental (psychological) condition, a general medical condition, or a substance such as alcohol or drugs.
+Psychosis can be caused by a mental (psychological) condition, a general medical condition, or alcohol or drug misuse.

 The following conditions have been known to trigger psychotic episodes in some people:

 - schizophrenia – a mental health condition that causes hallucinations and delusions